frokanic/Calculator/README.md

-# Calculator App
+# Calculator App 🧮

-A simple calculator app built using the MVVM (Model-View-ViewModel) architecture.
+A simple and elegant calculator app built using the MVVM (Model-View-ViewModel) architecture.
 The app allows basic calculations such as addition, subtraction, multiplication, and division.

-## Features
+## Features ✨

 - Perform basic arithmetic calculations: addition, subtraction, multiplication, and division.
-- Clear the current calculation with a single tap.
+- Clear the current calculation with a single tap. 🔄
-- Change the sign of a number with a dedicated button.
+- Change the sign of a number with a dedicated button. ➖➕
-- Responsive design and intuitive user interface.
+- Responsive design and intuitive user interface. 📱
 - Built using the MVVM architecture for separation of concerns and maintainability.
-- Utilizes Android Architecture Components such as ViewModel and LiveData.
+- Utilizes Android Architecture Components such as ViewModel and LiveData. 🏗️
-- Implements ViewBinding for efficient view access and null safety.
+- Implements ViewBinding for efficient view access and null safety. 🔗

-## Technologies Used
+## Technologies Used 🚀

 - MVVM (Model-View-ViewModel) architecture
 - ViewBinding